LLNL/sundials/doc/shared/RecentChanges.rst

 **Bug Fixes**

+Removed error floors from the SUNAdaptController implementations which could unnecessarily limit the time size growth, particularly after the first step.

+On the first two time steps, the
+:ref:`Soderlind controller <SUNAdaptController.Soderlind>` uses an I controller instead omitting unavailable terms.

 Fixed the loading of ARKStep's default first order explicit method.

 Fixed a CMake bug regarding usage of missing "print_warning" macro